Image2Point: 3D Point-Cloud Understanding with 2D Image Pretrained Models: Introduction

 \section{Introduction}

-A point-cloud is an important visual representation for 3D computer vision.
-It is widely used in applications such as autonomous driving \cite{behley2019iccv,caesar2020nuscenes,yue2018lidar}, robotics \cite{armeni2017joint,pomerleau2015review,xu2021group}, augmented and virtual reality \cite{3dwarehouse,Wu_2015_CVPR,7273863}, \textit{etc.} A point-cloud represents visual information in a highly different way from a 2D image.
-A point-cloud essentially consists of a set of unordered points, with each point encoding its spatial x, y, z coordinates and potentially other features.
-In contrast, a 2D image organizes visual features as a dense 2D pixel array.
-Due to the representation differences, 2D image and 3D point-cloud understanding are treated as separate problems.
-Image models and point-cloud models are designed to have different architectures and are trained on different types of data.
-Few research efforts have tried to directly transfer models from images to point-clouds or vice versa.
+Point-cloud is an important visual representation for 3D computer vision.
+It is widely used in a variety of applications, including autonomous driving~\cite{behley2019iccv,caesar2020nuscenes,yue2018lidar}, robotics~\cite{armeni2017joint,pomerleau2015review,xu2021you}, augmented and virtual reality~\cite{3dwarehouse,Wu_2015_CVPR,7273863}, \textit{etc.} However, a point-cloud represents visual information in a significantly different way from a 2D image.
+Specifically, a point-cloud consists of a set of unordered points lying on the object's surface, with each point encoding its spatial $x,y,z$ coordinates and potentially other features such as intensity.
+In contrast, a 2D image organizes visual features as a dense 2D RGB pixel array.
+Due to the representation differences, 2D image and 3D point-cloud understanding are treated as two separate problems.
+2D image models and point-cloud models are designed to have different architectures and are trained on different types of data.
+No efforts have tried to directly transfer models from images to point-clouds.

 Intuitively, both 3D point-clouds and 2D images are visual representations of the physical world.
 Their low-level representations are drastically different, but they can represent the same underlying visual concept.
 Furthermore, human vision has no problem understanding both representations.
-Therefore, we explore whether computer vision models trained on one modality can be used to understand the other.
+To connect images and point-clouds, previous works attempted to generate pseudo point-clouds by estimating the depth of mono/stereo images~\cite{wang2019pseudo,gur2019single,yin2021virtual}.
+However, depth estimation from a single image is a challenging problem in computer vision, which requires large-scale dense depth labels~\cite{Ranftl2020}.
+Estimating depth from stereo images is easier but requires strict calibrated and synchronized stereo cameras, which limits the data scale.
+Therefore, it is interesting to ask whether we could use large-scale image models that were pretrained using supervised classification datasets (\textit{e.g., ImageNet1K/ImageNet21K} classification) for point-cloud understanding.